HealthFree

 What does Winter's formula tell you?

-It predicts what the patient's CO2 should be if their lungs are compensating correctly for metabolic acidosis.
+It predicts what the patient's PCO2 should be if the lungs are compensating correctly for metabolic acidosis.
+If measured PCO2 falls within the predicted range (+/- 2), compensation is appropriate.

 Secure and Private